Leaving school and want to work at the Globe? On being a Globe Education Assistant

 The answer to this was an unequivocal ‘yes’ – I come from a small village in rural Northern Ireland, and anyone familiar with small villages in rural Northern Ireland will tell you that the nearest thing they have to an arts industry is a country-and-western tribute act, and a slightly contentious marching band.
 So, I threw my mind back to summer holidays spent standing in the rain at arts festivals trying to persuade visitors not to touch the cows; raked up a few anecdotes; and applied.

 But my absolute favourite bit of the job is the Southwark Youth Theatre.
-I am their Company Manager, and spend Saturday mornings alternating between joining in with their drama games (at which I am unforgivably terrible) and shouting, “Is this what silence sounds like?
-I don’t think this is what silence sounds like.”
-I got the cast list for their summer term show this morning, and I was so excited I had to stop and have a quiet word with myself about priorities and what order they should be in – I do not know when I got this invested, but I love it.
+I am their Company Manager, and spend Saturday mornings alternating between joining in with their drama games (at which I am unforgivably terrible) and getting myself heard above their excited hubbub.

-I am rather hindered in my attempts to describe my job by the fact that I am not one for mush.
-There is much to be said for the sight of children who have never been in a theatre before standing onstage in A Concert for Winter, or for classes of bored teenagers cheering for Beatrice and Benedick; but I will always try to avoid saying it.
-But I will say this: ten months ago I had never set foot in the Globe Theatre.
+On reflecting on my role at the Globe I find myself uncharacteristically soppy.
+There is much to be said for the sight of children who have never been in a theatre before standing onstage in A Concert for Winter, or for classes of teenagers cheering for Beatrice and Benedick.
+Ten months ago I had never set foot in the Globe Theatre.
 I am not intrepid; I am not well-connected; I had never had a job before.
-I applied for this on a whim; something I would like to do, but something I did not stand a chance of getting.
+I applied for this on a whim; something I would like to do, but something I did not think I had a chance of getting.

 Two months later, I stood on the banks of the River Thames – with the moon rising in the background, and St Paul’s reflected in the water behind me – looking up at the most beautiful theatre in the world.